2018 AITAF Playwriting Award Winner!

 Leah Nanako Winkler

-An AITAF produced reading of the winning play in the fall of 2019, in NYC or on base (if the winning playwright is in active duty) with a professional director and cast.
+An AITAF produced reading of the winning play, in NYC or on base (if the winning playwright is in active duty) with a professional director and cast.

 A reception and feedback session following the reading.

 Author must currently serve or have served in the United States military.
 All selected finalists will be required to provide proof of service.

 All submissions must be full-length, completed plays.